-But ninety nine point nine percent of the time colours reproduce exactly as required - though Mugworks can not guarantee colours - so if colour is crucial to your job, ask for a sample to be made.
+But more often than not, colours reproduce exactly as required - though Mugworks can not guarantee colours - so if colour is crucial to your job, ask for a sample to be made.
 There IS a cost involved but it is better safe than sorry.

 Copyright is complex civil law but in theory EVERYTHING we print is the copyright of the person who creates the design or image, takes the photograph or puts pen to paper.
 Even a signature is copyright to the person who makes the mark.

 Where we do the artwork, from drawing a design right through to the way we lay out images in a certain original way on the mug or other product, the copyright of that design or layout remains with ourselves ... though within that design there may be other images which are themselves copyright of someone else.

 For example a Club badge is the copyright of the Club - and in some cases the trademark - but the assumption is that if a Club or its official(s) commission us to use a badge then they either own the badge or have permission of the owner to do so.
 Similarly with photographs, drawings or designs (we produce product for many artists and photographers) ownership of the copyright for the image remains with the originator of that image and it is up to the person who commissions us to ensure that all copyright issues are settled before they make the commission.
 All liability thereafter remains with the person making the commission - not against ourselves.